foureyes/csci-ua.0002-fall2015-008/classes/23/files.markdown

 <section markdown="block">
 ### Using readline() Continued More!

+Using the test.txt file we've used in previous examples:

+{% highlight bash %}
+I'm in yr filez!
+Writin' some bits!\n
+...
+{% endhighlight %}

 __What is the first line that will be printed?
 What is the actual string representation?
 How many times will the loop run?__

 {% highlight python %}
 f = open("test.txt", "r")
 while True: